 Addition of co-authors to proposals

-Proposals will be sifted after the deadline on 20th November 2025.
-PIs can expect to have a response from the e-MERLIN TAG about the status of their proposal between late December and early January.
-Successful PIs will be contacted by the e-MERLIN support team to start planning of their observation in late January.
-The Cycle starts on February 1st 2026.
+Proposals will be sifted after the deadline on 21st May 2026.
+PIs can expect to have a response from the e-MERLIN TAG about the status of their proposal in July.
+Successful PIs will be contacted by the e-MERLIN support team to start planning of their observation in late July.
+The Cycle starts on August 1st 2026.